1793

 Elisha Gray

-files a caveat for a variable-resistance liquid microphone
+files a caveat for a variable-resistance liquid

 (USA, 14 February)